IELTS Cue Card Sample 24 - Describe an important letter that you received

 When I was seven years old I had to go into hospital to have my tonsils taken out!
-I was very sad, and very frightened to be in the hospital, and I didn’t really understand what was happening to me or why.
+I was very sad and very frightened to be in the hospital, and I didn’t really understand what was happening to me or why.
 To make things worse I was going to be in a hospital for my eighth birthday.
 At that age, I hadn’t ever really received any letters especially for me before and I certainly didn’t expect to receive any post whilst I was ill.
 Therefore, it was a wonderful surprise one morning to be given an envelope with my name and address beautifully hand-written on it and bearing a stamp from overseas in the top right-hand corner.
 I was so excited!

 The letter was from my Uncle Peter.
 He was living in America at the time, and I was in England.
 He had sent me a special letter for my birthday.
 That was exciting enough, but what he had done amazed and impressed me.
-He said he’s wanted to send me a birthday cake, but that wasn’t practical over such a distance, so instead he drew me a picture of an amazing birthday cake and a whole party with balloons and presents.
+He said he’s wanted to send me a birthday cake, but that wasn’t practical over such a distance, so instead, he drew me a picture of an amazing birthday cake and a whole party with balloons and presents.
 So his letter was to wish me a happy birthday, and to cheer me up because it is horrible for anyone to have an operation at any time, let alone on their own birthday when they are just eight years old!

 I was in awe!
 He was actually quite a good artist, so his illustration was really good, and the letter cheered me up and made me feel so special.
 I kept the letter for a long long time, but sadly one day I couldn’t find it anymore, and I think it must have been thrown out at some point.
-Even so, I think this letter was a start of a great correspondence between me and my, to me, ‘exotic’ uncle who lived overseas.
+Even so, I think this letter was the start of a great correspondence between me and my, to me, ‘exotic’ uncle who lived overseas.
 He and I continued to exchange letters over the next forty years, right up until the time he died.
-His were always hand-written, though mine moved over to being typed, but we never resorted to email, so the ritual of a letter thudding through a letterbox and onto the welcoming doormat of home continued between us long after many others had abandoned such an old-fashioned form of communication.
+His were always hand-written, though mine moved over to being typed, we never resorted to email, so the ritual of a letter thudding through a letterbox and onto the welcoming doormat of the home continued between us long after many others had abandoned such an old-fashioned form of communication.

 So the letter was very important to me because it cheered me up when I felt low and made me feel special.
 It also began a correspondence that continued over four decades.
 Even today, I still think nothing beats a ‘proper’ letter, and I will always try and send a personal note to friends or family when something important has happened.
 I love the excitement of seeing a postmark and an unknown stamp on a newly arrived envelope and the anticipation of wondering who a letter might be from and what they have to say.
 For me, nothing beats the physicality of a letter in your hands and when I post a letter or card myself I always like to imagine the recipient similarly examining my unopened missive and hopefully looking forward to making a cup of coffee and settling down to enjoy the contents!